gclem/esp8266_poolex_heatpump_controller/README.md

  ## MAX485 to Wemos D1 Mini

- Yellow of the MAX485 goes to RX of the ESP
+ Yellow of the MAX485 goes to RTX of the ESP

- Green of the MAX485 goes to TX of the ESP
+ Green of the MAX485 goes to RX of the ESP

  DE/RE are linked together (you need to do the link), of the MAX485, and goes to pin4 as D2 of the ESP